phalcon-orphanage/docs/en/reference/odm.rst

 	}

-The above example performs a validation using the built-in validator "InclusionIn".
+The example given above performs a validation using the built-in validator "InclusionIn".
 It checks the value of the field "type" in a domain list.
-If the value is not included in the method then the validator will fail and return false.
+If the value is not included in the method, then the validator will fail and return false.
 The following built-in validators are available:

 +--------------+----------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------+
 | Name         | Explanation                                                                                                                            | Example                                                           |